Bayesian Robustness to Outliers in Linear Regression and Ratio Estimation: Introduction

 \section{Introduction}

 Conflicting sources of information may contaminate the inference arising from statistical analysis.
-The conflicting information may come from outliers and also prior misspecification.
+The conflicting information may come from outliers and also prior misidentification.
 In this paper, we focus on robustness with respect to outliers in a Bayesian simple linear regression model through the origin.
 We say that a conflict occurs when a group of observations produces a rather different inference than that proposed by the bulk of the data and the prior.
 Light-tailed distribution assumptions on the error term can lead to an undesirable compromise where the posterior distribution concentrates on an area that is not supported by any source of information.
 We believe that the appropriate way to address the problem is to limit the influence of outliers in order to obtain conclusions consistent with the majority of the observations.

 \cite{1968tiao119} were the first to introduce a robust Bayesian linear regression model.
 They proposed to assume that the distribution of the error term is a mixture of two normals with one component for the nonoutliers and the other one, with a larger variance, for the outliers.
-This approach has been generalised by \cite{1984west431} who modelled errors with heavy-tailed distributions constructed as scale mixtures of normals, which includes the Student distribution.
+This approach has been generalised by \cite{1984west431} who modelled errors with heavy-tailed distributions constructed as scale mixtures of normals, which include the Student distribution.
 More recently, \cite{2009Pena2196} introduced a different robust Bayesian method where each observation has a weight decreasing with the distance between this observation and most of the data.
 They proved that the Kullback-Leibler divergence from the posterior arising from the nonoutliers only to the posterior arising from the sample containing outliers is bounded.